riceissa/issarice.com/README.md

     make fullsite

-This will generate all resulting files under `_site`, which can be browsed locally or be served on the site with:
+This will generate all resulting files under `_site`, which can be browsed locally or be served elsewhere with:

     rsync -r --delete _site/ destination_directory/